LynnH.com, home of ColorJoy Knitting and Lynn DT Hershberger ColorJoy, Art as an everyday attitude.

 Monday, August 27th, 2007

-I got those peaches Saturday and couldn’t stand to waste them.
+I got peaches Saturday and couldn’t stand to waste them.
 If I eat them fresh, I get hives.
 Brian can eat them, and I want him to do it just on my behalf… but this is a LOT of peaches even for someone like Brian who often eats a few pieces of fruit a day.

 I had to go back in my mind for things I used to do with fresh peaches.
 They have always been my favorite fruit, assuming they were grown so close to home and grown on the tree until so ripe that they can get slightly squished on the way home.
 I love them sliced on oatmeal with a tiny bit of dark brown sugar.
 What else?

 I really wanted to think of cooked peach goodies.
 I know folks make peach butter but that doesn’t excite me like baked goods can.
 Then I remembered!
 I used to make upside-down-gingerbread with peaches.
-Find any gingerbread recipe that fits a square or round pan, basically enough for one layer of a two-layer cake.

-Then cut relatively thin slices of peach, the cake does not need all the fruit from one large peach so enjoy the leftovers fresh right there.
+Cut relatively thin slices of peach, the cake does not need all the fruit from one large peach so enjoy the leftovers fresh right there.
 Don’t bother peeling the fruit, as it is unnoticeable after baking.

 Then put the thin slices on towels and dry out the fruit, top and bottom, so that it’s not running with juice.
 I like white woven dish towels with smooth texture, but even paper toweling can work.
 If you skip this, the bottom layer of the cake batter will stay like batter after baking.